knurling-rs/defmt/firmware/panic-probe/README.md

 `panic-probe` can optionally log the panic message using the [`defmt`] logging framework.
 This functionality can be enabled through the `print-defmt` Cargo feature.

+> Note this firmware only supports Cortex-M targets

 [`defmt`]: https://github.com/knurling-rs/defmt

 ## Support